acc15/events/README.md

 events
 ======

-Java Publisher-Subscriber framework
+Java Listener-Emitter (Publisher-Subscriber) framework

-..test modification..
+More detailed description will be ready soon